-- Steam beans for 7–10 minutes, until they reach desired tenderness.
+- Steam green or yellow beans for seven to 10 minutes until they reach desired tenderness.
 Set beans aside.

-- Over medium heat, heat the olive oil in a large skillet.
+- Heat the extra virgin olive oil in a large skillet over medium heat.
 Add crushed red pepper flakes and cook for one minute.

-- Add garlic, tomatoes and seasonings to olive oil.
-Turn down heat to low and simmer, uncovered, for 10 minutes.
+- Add garlic cloves, cherry tomatoes and seasonings to the extra virgin olive oil.
+Turn down to low heat and simmer uncovered for 10 minutes.

-- Add beans to the mixture and heat through, approximately 8–10 minutes.
+- Add beans to the mixture and heat through, approximately eight to 10 minutes.